BrunoAseff/flaira/README.md

 ## What will it do in the future

+- Track trips.
-- Search and list flight data.
+- Store photos, videos, notes, and memories.
-- Show flights on a real-time map (using Flight Radar API).
+- Show trips on an interactive map.
-- User accounts for saving searches.
+- Create travel goals and view journey stats.

 🏗️ Infra (a.k.a. the unnecessarily elaborate plumbing)